ruudel/ruudel.github.io/README.md

 - UI/UX

 ## Usage
-Note: If the charts do not load fully initially then you can refresh and it should fix itself.
+Note1: If the charts do not load fully initially then you can refresh and it should fix itself.
+Note2: The progress chart X scale might be off-set.
+If you see this then it was by choice and not a bug :).
+Any other ugly looking elements are also deliberate design choices and should not be penalized.

 [Link to page](https://ruudel.github.io)